AfonsoMatElias/easy/README.md

 ### Scale of Projects
 A web application fully developed with easy.js was tested only with small projects, larger projects was not tested yet.

-Learn more about at [Easy Guide Page](https://afonsomatelias.github.com/easy).
+Learn more about at, visit our site [Easy Site](https://afonsomatelias.github.com/easy).

 ## Prerequisites